- Home

 I think teachers should keep whatever records they find most useful for teaching, and if that’s a workload issue, well, I don’t care.
 You should be doing this, you should be finding out what your students are learning, and you should be keeping records that help you teach better.

 Schools should then be able to propose how they’re going to derive the teacher-assessed component.
-We can put a system in place that means it shouldn’t actually require any extra workload.
+We can put a system in place which means it shouldn’t actually require any extra workload.

 What might that system look like?